cn-uofbasel/p2p-basel/index.markdown

 discussions.
 We have time for 5 introduction tutorials and lectures of 45-50 minutes on core topics of interest.
 Already planned lectures are:

   1. (Fri.
-10h) "" by ??
+10h) "Fundamentals of Cryptography for (and by!)
+Non-Cryptographers" by [Ali Ajorian](https://dmi.unibas.ch/en/persons/ajorian-ali/) [Ref: [Introduction to Modern Cryptography](https://yehudalindell.com/introduction-to-modern-cryptography-3rd-edition/)]
   2. (Fri.
-11h) "Fundamentals of Cryptography for (and by!)
-Non-Cryptographers" by [Ali Ajorian](https://dmi.unibas.ch/en/persons/ajorian-ali/) [Ref: [Introduction to Modern Cryptography](https://yehudalindell.com/introduction-to-modern-cryptography-3rd-edition/)]
+11h) "Yao's Garbled Circuits" by Osman Bicer [Ref: [Original Paper](https://research.cs.wisc.edu/areas/sec/yao1982-ocr.pdf)]
+  3. (Fri.
+14h) "Formal Verification Tools for Protocols and CRDTs: Promela and VeriFx" by Christian Tschudin [Refs: [SpinRoot](https://spinroot.com/) [VeriFx](https://github.com/verifx-prover/verifx)]]
   4. (Fri.
-14h) "Proving the Convergence of State-based CRDTs & Application to 2P-BFT-Log" by [Erick Lavoie](https://dmi.unibas.ch/en/persons/lavoie-erick) [Ref: [2P-BFT-Log Paper](https://arxiv.org/abs/2307.08381)]
+15h) "(Manually) Proving the Convergence of State-based CRDTs & Application to 2P-BFT-Log" by [Erick Lavoie](https://dmi.unibas.ch/en/persons/lavoie-erick) [Ref: [2P-BFT-Log Paper](https://arxiv.org/abs/2307.08381)]
-  3. (Fri.
-15h) "" by ??
   5. (Fri.
 16h) "" by ??

 These lectures are open to students and researchers of the Department of